Analysis of Influencer Marketing and Social Media Diversity Reflects Visual Bias

 So you’d think brands would be eager to work with creators who could offer insight into connecting with this key demographic on social media.

-The Perfect Social Media Influencer
+The Face of the “Perfect” Social Media Influencer

 It’s not just brands and the media that are responsible for the overshadowing of BIPOC influencers, though.